Plan Your Visit to Mount Vernon

 Walk through the first president's colonial Mansion, where the interiors have been meticulously restored to their appearance in 1799.
 The standard Mansion tour (included with admission) takes guests to the first and second floors.
-The premium Mansion tour (available at an additional cost) also includes the third floor.
+Note: Scaffolding will be on the west side of the Mansion through November 2019.

-Visit time: 15-25 minutes for the standard Mansion tour, depending on the number of guests each day; 60 minutes for the premium Mansion tour.
+Visit time: 15-25 minutes for the standard Mansion tour, depending on the number of guests each day.

 Our interactive estate map will help you to locate all the great sites and activities that you can find at Mount Vernon.See the Map